 “When we try to pick out anything by itself, we find it hitched to everything else in the Universe.”

 “There is not a ‘fragment’ in all nature, for every relative fragment of one thing is a full harmonious unit in itself. “

 “I know that our bodies were made to thrive only in pure air, and the scenes in which pure air is found.”

 *Photos by Buddy Baum & quotes by John Muir*

-You could easily spend hours hiking through Muir Woods in this majestic redwood forest outside of San Francisco, looking for banana slugs and bugs, admiring the moss, and staring up, up, up at the ancient trees.
-But even if you only have time for a short trip, definitely try to make it!
+You could easily spend hours hiking through Muir Woods trails in this majestic redwood forest outside of San Francisco, looking for banana slugs and bugs, admiring the moss, and staring up, up, up at the ancient trees.
+But even if you only have time for a short trip to this area (a short drive from the Golden Gate Bridge), definitely try to make it!

 However, to truly enjoy this nature-lovers paradise, make sure to get there really early to be one of the first ones on the trails of Muir Woods.
 Taking one of the trails off of the main loop is also a nice way to stay further away from the crowds.